amitt1236/Gaze_estimation/README.md

-# Gaze estimation using a webcam
+# Eye Gaze estimation using a webcam

 ![](./gaze.gif)